0xt4i/DevOps-Interview-Questions/mock-interviews/README.md

 DevOps is a **set of practices** that combines **software development (Dev)** and **IT operations (Ops)** to shorten the **software development lifecycle (SDLC)** while ensuring **high quality and reliability**.

+#### How do authentication and authorization differ?

+Authentication is the process of verifying the identity of a user.

+Authorization determines which actions a user is allowed to perform.
+For example, a regular user may only be permitted to view data, while an admin user can delete it.”

 ### **2. How does DevOps differ from traditional IT operations?**

 #### **Answer:**